 The Company manages compensation and welfare under the requirement of labor laws.
 The compensation is paid upon agreement with the amount that is not lower than the minimum wage.
-The Company provides incentive based on each employee's performance and the noticeable success of long term targets of each unit.
+The Company provides incentive based on each employee's performance and the noticeable success of long-term targets of each unit.

 Besides, extra welfares are fully provided for employees to promote security, health, and happiness, for example, provident fund contributions, insurances for life, health, and accident, sport club, loan, and recreation upon circumstances.
+The Company also established the Welfare Committee to act as a representative of employees to consider and review benefits of employees to help them get fair treatment.